Blisters: First aid

 To relieve blister-related pain, drain the fluid while leaving the overlying skin intact.
 Here's how:

 - Wash your hands and the blister with soap and warm water.

 - Sterilize a clean, sharp needle by wiping it with rubbing alcohol.

 - Use the needle to puncture the blister.
 Aim for several spots near the blister's edge.
 Let the fluid drain, but leave the overlying skin in place.

-- Apply an ointment (Vaseline, Plastibase, other) to the blister and cover it with a nonstick gauze bandage.
+- Apply an ointment such as petroleum jelly to the blister and cover it with a nonstick gauze bandage.
 If a rash appears, stop using the ointment.

 To prevent friction blisters on your feet, wear shoes that fit well.
 It also helps to use moisture-wicking socks.
 Try the various socks, shoes and insoles that are designed specifically to help reduce blistering.
 You might also try attaching moleskin to the inside of your shoe where it might rub or dusting the inside of your socks with talcum powder.
 Gloves help prevent blisters on your hands.